medale/spark-mail/presentation/Spark-ScalaKillerApp.md

 val macbeth = """When shall we three meet again?
 |In thunder, lightning, or in rain?""".stripMargin
 val macLines = macbeth.split("\n")
-// macLines: Array[String] = Array(
-  When shall we three meet again?,
-  In thunder, lightning, or in rain?)

 //Non-word character split
 val macWordsNested: Array[Array[String]] =